 Which Articles Were Included

 Google does an excellent job of sorting by relevance versus the search term.
 As we moved down the list, articles tended to be less relevant.
-If the subject was just tangentially mentioned and not the main topic of the article, we did not include that article in the calculation.
+If the subject was just tangentially mentioned and not the main topic of the article, we omitted that article in the calculation.

-When we reviewed the articles on Netweaver, we did not include or analyze any Netweaver article that was an article about a different application.
+When we reviewed the articles on Netweaver, we did not include or analyze any Netweaver article about a different application.
 We only included articles that covered Netweaver as an infrastructure component.
-In the case when the Netweaver integration infrastructure was involved with other items (like PI or BW or MDM), we did count that article.
+When the Netweaver integration infrastructure was involved with other items (like PI or BW, or MDM), we did count that article.